darrendao/metacritic/README.md

 ```
 sudo gem install bundler
 ```
-* Install native dev packages for ruby, sqlite and libxml2.
+* Install native dev packages for ruby, sqlite, libxslt and libxml2.
 For example, on Centos, you can run
 ```
 sudo yum install ruby-devel
 sudo yum groupinstall 'Development Tools'
 sudo yum install sqlite-devel
-sudo yum install libxml2-devel
+sudo yum install libxml2-devel libxslt-devel
 ```
 * On Ubuntu, you can run
 ```